 3. Fill Your Bags

 There’s always something going on around campus, so make sure you keep your eyes peeled.
-Whether it’s Freshers’ Fair, a vintage clothing sale, or even society events, you’ll be able to fill your bags with lots of free (or cheap) goodies.
+Whether it’s a vintage clothing sale, or even society events you’ll be able to fill your bags with lots of free (or cheap) goodies.

 Stay up-to-date by following your Students’ Union on social media, because they’re always tweeting the latest happenings around your campus.
-Never miss an event, because then you’ll never miss the free pizza!
+Never miss an event and you’ll never miss the free pizza!

 4. Make It Clear That You’re a Student

-It’s time to take advantage of your student status.
+Being a student comes with its own financial perks too.
 You can get a discount on almost anything, that’s right, anything!
-Student travel passes, clothing discounts, food and drink offers, and not forgetting those money-saving cinema deals.
+Student travel passes, clothing discounts, food and drink offers, and not forgetting those money-saving deals on technology.
 By keeping a close eye on the latest student offers, you’ll definitely be saving yourself some money.

 Don’t forget the famous UNiDAYS to collect all your discount codes and your NUS card.
 Even if a student discount isn’t openly displayed, then don’t be shy to ask if they offer any student discounts, because more often than not they do.